shifaaKh28/SystemProgramming-B-EX2/README.md

 ### 6. `test.cpp`
 Includes test cases for all the operator overloads implemented in the `Graph` class.
 The tests are written using the `doctest` framework.

+### 7. Demo.cpp
+A demonstration program showcasing the use of the implemented operator overloads for the Graph class.

 ## Test Cases

 The tests for these operators are implemented using the `doctest` framework.
 They are located in the `test.cpp` file and cover all the operator overloads.
 The tests ensure that the operators work correctly for various scenarios, including equality, comparison, increment/decrement, and arithmetic operations.